 Serve with rice, fresh coriander leaves, green beans & a wedge of lime.

 - Cut the fish into large chunks.
 Clean, wash and marinate with salt and turmeric powder.
-See that both side are covered.
+See that both sides are covered.

 - Slice the onions, green chilli and tomatoes.
 Crush the ginger and garlic.